Aptomi/k8s-app-engine/README_DEMO.md

    - "Twitter Stats" service (twitter real-time messages -> DAP -> stats on web)
    - Explain our model (what gets matched and how)
    - Explain what we are going to show
-   TODO: think about how to show high-value on slides

 2. Show policy
    - Run with empty dependencies.
 Show service graph